thanpolas/entity/README.md

 ## Release History

+- **v0.3.0**, *25 Jul 2014*
+  - The Middlewarify 0.4.0 may break some existing installations when value is returned on After/ middleware, thus a minor version bump is warranted.
 - **v0.2.15**, *25 Jul 2014*
   - Fixed CRUD events returning null and messing with end result.
 - **v0.2.14**, *25 Jul 2014*